Author:

 Bill Broonzy: The Bill Broonzy Story

-This is Bill Broonzy's retrospective, The Big Bill Broonzy Story (in which he sings and also talks about his life).
-Like the Robert Johnson album, The Bill Broonzy Story was released during the folk and blues revival of the early 60s… It was also one of the many blues album covers that featured the painting: a vivid and almost flashy portrait of a blues connoisseur, cleverly drawn David Stone Martin, prolific album cover illustrator of the 50s and 60s.
-Using a painting rather than a photograph, the artist emphasized Broonzi's historical significance, making him a truly grandiose figure...
+This is a retrospective of Bill Broonzy, The Big Bill Broonzy Story (in which he sings and also talks about his life).
+Like Robert Johnson's album, The Bill Broonzy Story was released during the folk and blues revival of the early '60s...
+It was also one of the many blues album covers that featured a painting: a vivid and almost screaming portrait of a blues connoisseur, competently drawn by David Stone Martin, a prolific illustrator of album covers from the '50s and '60s.
+Using a painting rather than a photograph, the artist has emphasised the historical significance of Broonzy, making him a figure of truly grandiose...

-McDowell was 63 years old when he recorded this album, famous for its edgy guitar parts...
-To a large extent, this record witnessed his transition from acoustic guitar to electric guitar...
-The title, which translates as "I don't play rock 'n' roll" - a bold statement about the artistic independence of the musician!
-The cover features a sharp, sepia-toned photo of McDowell playing guitar on the back porch steps, reflecting the rawness and brutal honesty of his music...
+McDowell was 63 years old when he recorded this album, famous for its sharp guitar parts...
+In large part, this record witnessed his transition from acoustic guitar to electric guitar...
+The title, which translates as "I Don't Play Rock 'n' Roll", is a bold statement of the musician's artistic independence!
+The cover features a stark photograph of McDowell playing guitar on the steps of his back porch: in sepia tones, the photo reflected the raw and brutal honesty of his music....

 John Lee Hooker: The Real Folk Blues (1965)